redhat-ai-dev/model-catalog-example/ibm-granite-8b-code-instruct/docs/model.md

 ## Model Description

-Granite-8B-Code-Instruct-4K is a 8B parameter model fine tuned from Granite-8B-Code-Base-4K on a combination of **permissively licensed** instruction data to enhance instruction following capabilities including logical reasoning and problem-solving skills.
+Granite-8B-Code-Instruct-4K is a 8B parameter model fine-tuned from Granite-8B-Code-Base-4K on a combination of **permissively licensed** instruction data to enhance instruction following capabilities including logical reasoning and problem-solving skills.

 ### Developed By
 IBM Research